Breakfast With Narcissus

 Chapter One

-Adrift in a basket on an ocean of sky, Coriander eyes the fire spewing from a hole in their table and tries to choose between two undesirable endings: burning to death in a hot air balloon or falling a thousand feet onto sharp rocks and cacti.
-Their balloon flies at the center of a jewel-toned armada whose bright colors flash across the salt-white clouds.
-For a last meal this feast for the eyes would be sumptuous beyond belief—if any of it were real.
-In truth, there are no balloons, gas burners, or snow-caked Saguaros here; just a sentient cafe that loves to hijack patrons’ eyesight to serve up Arizona Airfield alongside the brioche French toast and spicy potatoes.
+Adrift in a basket on an ocean of sky, Coriander eyes the fire spewing from their table and tries to choose between undesirable endings: burn to death in a hot air balloon or fall a thousand feet onto sharp rocks and cacti?
+Their balloon flies at the center of a jewel-toned armada whose bright colors flash against salt-white clouds.
+For a last meal, this feast for the eyes would be sumptuous if any of it were real.
+In truth, there are no balloons, no gas burners or snow-caked Saguaros; just a sentient cafe that hijacks patrons’ eyesight to serve Arizona Airfield alongside the brioche French toast and spicy potatoes.

-Like the toast, Coriander is real.
-They add sugar to an espresso blacker than their hair as a girl walks toward them through open air.
+Real as potatoes, Coriander adds sugar to an espresso blacker than their hair while a girl walks toward them through open air.
 Clouds seem to congeal around her legs because the cafe knows children cannot fly, but is itself too young and immature to invent a better lampshade.
 The girl comes right up to Coriander’s basket, folds her brown arms on the wicker, and asks, “Do you have more than one person in your head?”

-Equal parts relieved and amused, they answer candidly: “Two of us are Coffee People and Mouse loves all things sweet.”
-The comment ignites an internal argument between the headmates.
+Beside the espresso cup is an empty mug that once contained apple cider.
+Indecisive is what they are.
+Equal parts relieved and amused, Coriander answers candidly: “Two of us are Coffee People and Mouse loves all things sweet.”
+The statement sets off an internal debate between three headmates:

 MOUSE: Not true.
 I hate honey.

 DUTCH: I raised a child, Ham.
-That’s one puke among legions.
+You think any puke is memorable?

-Unaware of the conversation unfolding in Coriander’s head, the girl announces, “When I grow up I’m going to be plural, too, with my best friends as my headmates and we’ll live in my body because I’m the best at cartwheels.
+Unaware of the conversation unfolding in Coriander’s head, the girl declares, “When I grow up I’m going to be plural, too, with my best friends as headmates.
+We’ll live in my body because I’m the best at cartwheels.
 Watch me.”
-Shells in her hair clatter musically as she performs a midair cartwheel that flies in the face of physics.
-The cafe throws up its hands and affixes Cumulous pompoms to hers, as if that makes things more real.
+Shells in her hair clatter like rain as she performs a gravity-defying cartwheel that turns her from a human child into a child-shaped stack of clouds.
+Roughly where her mouth should be, the vapor splits to reveal teeth in a wide grin.
+Coriander flinches as this sinister visual drags them out of headspace back into what passes for a real world.
+Cloud Girl giggles, moments before she is tackled by a woman wearing eagles on her feet.

-Coriander tells her, “We don’t mind,” and when she clocks their pronoun, she radiates the warmth plurals feel when encountering others of their kind in the wild.
-Still smiling, the plural mother wraps her hands around her kid’s shoulders and steers her away.
-Coriander watches them go and reaches for a sugar cube.
+“We don’t mind,” Coriander says, radiating the warmth plurals feel when encountering others of their kind in the wild.
+The plural mother reflects it back to them, bobs appreciatively, and steers her kid away.
+Still smiling, Coriander watches them go and reaches for a sugar cube.

 HAM: Another one, Mouse?